 - Don't take more than one kind of medicine unless your doctor has told you to.

 Ask your doctor if you can take over-the-counter pain medicine such as acetaminophen (Tylenol, for example) or ibuprofen (such as Advil or Motrin) or naproxen (such as Aleve).
 Be safe with medicines.
 Read and follow all instructions on the label.

-If you have been prescribed a muscle relaxant or an opioid for severe pain, carefully follow your doctor's advice.
+If you have been prescribed a muscle relaxant, carefully follow your doctor's advice.